politmedia/KAIROS/README.md

-# Freedomvote
+# KAIROS

-A tool to represent the views of politicans as a help to the voters.
+KAIROS is a Voting Advice Application (VAA) which is developed and provided as an open source software.
+It allows you to run your own VAA with the views of politicians and parties to a specific topic as a help to the voters.

+It is a fork of [https://github.com/freedomvote/freedomvote](Freedomvote).

 ## Used in